View Display Settings

 View Display Settings controls what information is displayed in each view.
-Different view types (Spatial Map, Rendering etc) will have different controls.
+Different view types (Contours, Rendering etc) will have different controls.

 Rendered views include all physical geometry from the model.
 Using the Display Options in the lower right corner of Licaso you can change the appearance of the physical geometry, to "wireframe" for example.
 This can be useful for examination of results through solid model geometry coming from Revit or imported to AGi32 as 3D.
 Models coming from AGi32 using native Rooms will use single sided surfaces which appear transparent from the exterior.

-It is possible to superimpose spatial map results and associated calculation points on a rendered view by selecting a metric and using the check boxes Show Spatial Maps and Show Calc Points.
+It is possible to superimpose Isoline and Spatial Map results with associated calculation points on a rendered view by selecting a metric and using the check boxes: Show Contours and Show Calc Points.
+Contour settings (Isolines and Spatial Maps) are accessed fomr the ellipsis (...) button adjacent to the command.
 Calc point specific settings can be exposed by clicking on the small drop-down menu as shown.

 |From the menu you can enable Meter Indicators and Mark Points: